yadavj795/spark-twitter-realtime-analyzer/README.md

 ### Prerequisites

-1. We need to add twitter API keys in the bootstrap file and then add that updated bootstrap file in cluster configuration.
+1. We need to add twitter API keys in the bootstrap file and then add updated bootstrap file in the cluster node bootstrap section.

 	consumer_key=""